-The Superimpose X does an excellent job at creating cool photo effects.
+The Superimpose X does an excellent job of creating cool photo effects.
 But if you want to make the most out of your photos, consider using other apps as well.

-As mentioned, multiple-exposure effect first came from film.
+As mentioned, the multiple exposure effect first came from film.

 So if you want to create a vintage look to your superimposed images, use VSCO.
 This app lets you add presets (filters) that emulate film, and even film grain to make it appear authentic.

 If you want to get creative with your images, you should try Mirror Lab.
 It has several features that include fractal art and kaleidoscope effects.

 If that’s not impressive enough, it also lets you tweak the filters to create unique results.